 - Gang related attire is strictly prohibited.

 - Shoes are to be worn at all times.
-Laboratory, studio and shop classes may require closed-toed shoes.
+Laboratory or shop classes may require closed-toed shoes for safety.

 - Sunglasses are not permitted to be worn inside the buildings.